Tununu22/Simple_Shell/README.md

 -   handle special characters : `"`, `'`, ```, `\`, `*`, `&`, `#`
 -   be able to move the cursor
 -   handle commands with arguments

+'execve' will be the core part of your Shell, don’t forget to pass the environ to it…

 ```
 julien@ubuntu:~/shell$ ./shell